Our team is the only team of Speech Language Therapists in New Zealand who specialise in stuttering therapy.

 Their commitment to ongoing professional development, excellence in practice and team collaboration means that they are leaders in this field.
 The START team train other speech language therapists to work with people who stutter and frequently provide advice and support to other therapists.
-They do this willingly to support better quality treatment and support for people who stutter.
+They do this willingly to support better quality therapy and support for people who stutter.

 Our team includes:

-Janelle Irvine, BSLT (Hons), MNZSTA, GDipNFPMgt, Executive Director, Clinical Leader – Speech Language Therapy and Specialist Speech Language Therapist
+Janelle Irvine, BSLT (Hons), MNZSTA, GDipNFPMgt, Executive Director, Clinical Leader – Speech Language Therapy

 Brittney Mackie, BSLP, MNZSTA – Specialist Speech Language Therapist

 Brittney joined the START team in 2019.
 She graduated from the University of Canterbury in 2012 and worked for the Ministry of Education in Invercargill and then in the Hutt Valley.
 After this Brittney spent two years working as a locum Speech Language Therapist in the United Kingdom.
 She is experienced in working with children and young people with a range of speech, language and communication needs.
 Brittney has a keen interest in working with people who stutter and is an experienced and creative specialist in this area, able to offer a range of approaches.
 She values and enjoys helping people to build their confidence and abilities.
 Brittney involves key family members and others in this journey, where ever that works well for everyone.
 Brittney also values the opportunity to work with other education professionals to improve the lives of people who stutter.
+Brittney moved back to her home town of Invercargill in July 2022 and sees most of her clients via Zoom and she is available to see clients in person in Invercargill.

 John Doleman, MSLTPrac (Hons), PGCert Psychology, MNZSTA – Speech Language Therapist